Skip to main content

 Allergies

-A confirmed allergy to the COVID-19 vaccines is rare.
-If your health care provider has questions regarding allergies and COVID-19 vaccines s/he can contact an allergist.
+A confirmed allergy to COVID-19 vaccines is rare.
+If your healthcare provider has questions about allergies and COVID-19 vaccines, they can contact an allergist.

-It is safe for you and your baby to be vaccinated while you are breastfeeding.
+It is safe for you and your baby to be vaccinated while you are breastfeeding/chestfeeding.

 Immunocompromised status

-If you're immunosuppressed from disease or treatment, you may have a reduced immune response to any COVID-19 vaccine.
+If you are immunosuppressed from disease or treatment, you may have a reduced immune response to any COVID-19 vaccine.
+Visit COVID-19 vaccine information for people who are immunocompromised for more information.

 Medical Contraindications to COVID-19 vaccination

-Medical contraindications against COVID-19 vaccines are limited in number, and include:
+Medical contraindications against COVID-19 vaccines are limited, and include:

-• a history of severe allergic reaction (e.g. anaphylaxis) after previous administration of a COVID-19 vaccine using a similar platform (mRNA or viral vector);
+• a history of severe allergic reaction (e.g. anaphylaxis) after previously getting a COVID-19 vaccine using a similar platform (mRNA or viral vector)

-• an allergy to any component of the specific COVID-19 vaccine or its container [polyethylene glycol (PEG) for Pfizer and Moderna COVID-19 vaccines].
+• an allergy to any part of a specific COVID-19 vaccine or its container [polyethylene glycol (PEG) for Pfizer and Moderna COVID-19 vaccines]

-As a precaution, the National Advisory Committee on Immunization recommends that people who experienced myocarditis and/or pericarditis after a first dose of an mRNA COVID-19 vaccine (Pfizer or Moderna) should wait to get their next dose of mRNA vaccine until more information is available.
+As a precaution, the National Advisory Committee on Immunization (NACI) recommends that people who experienced myocarditis and/or pericarditis after a first dose of an mRNA COVID-19 vaccine should wait to get their next dose of mRNA vaccine until more information is available.

 If you have a history of myocarditis or pericarditis and are still being followed by a doctor for related heart issues, please follow up with your healthcare provider before receiving the vaccine.